courros/hnco/README.md

 The library only handles fixed-sized bit vectors.

-The scripts currently do not run `hnco` in parallel.
-However, it is possible to split a `plan.json` in two or four and run the simulations in parallel.
-We might use GNU Parallel in future releases.
+The library should include more algorithms, in particular Tabu search algorithms and recent EDAs (Estimation of Distribution Algorithms).
+These are considered for future releases.

 ## Command-line tools <a name="cli"></a>